 How Our Lavender Wine Came To Be

 Our head winemaker was approached years ago by a local lavender farm.
 They had the idea to make lavender-infused wine, and wanted to find a local winery who would take on the challenge.
 Initially, truth be told, we weren’t sold on the idea.
 Most people, even today, when they first hear about our lavender wine, think the idea of it sounds odd.
 This was right about the time Talon’s current owner, Glenn, took over.
-But the lavender farm was persistent, and pursued their idea with a couple other wineries, local to Palisade.
+But the lavender farm was persistent, and they pursued their idea with a couple other Palisade wineries.
 They then came back to us at St. Kathryn Cellars, and told us that they’d found someone who was willing to give it a try.
 But they believed that with our setup, that we could do a better job, and asked us to reconsider a trial run.
 In the end, we decided to do our best making what we thought must’ve been one of the world’s first lavender wines, on large scale.

 For our first batch, we used Cameo Rose as our base, in part because we had a decent stock at the time.
 It also seemed like it could be a good pairing for the lavender infusion.
 There were a lot of trials with that first batch, and some fine tuning involved through each step of the process.
 But we made enough bottles of our new lavender wine to last for a year.
-Or, so we thought.
+Or so we thought.

-Within four or five months or whole stock sold out.
+Within four or five months our whole stock sold out.
 We were more than surprised at our customers’ enthusiastic response to our new, adventurous wine.
 And we decided that lavender held an opportunity for us and our community that we couldn’t pass up.

 Today’s Lavender Wine By St. Kathryn Cellars